 [This entire "DISTRICT" section to be revised and updated] The Mosaic Development is an approximately 31-acre mixed-use development located in Fairfax County, Virginia (Washington, D.C.
 Metropolitan Statistical Area) to consist of retail, residential, hotel and office components.
 Envisioned by Fairfax County and the Developer as a Town Center for the Merrifield community, when completed the project is projected to include 504,100 square feet of retail space anchored by an approximately 168,900 square foot Target store, 853 Class-A multifamily rental units, 114 Class-A townhomes, two hotels (300 total rooms) and 65,000 square feet of Class-A office space.
 See the section herein "THE DISTRICT - Zoning/Entitlement Status" for a description of the currently approved development and certain proposed amendments.
 In addition, the site will contain approximately \$136 million of infrastructure improvements which includes both traditional horizontal infrastructure development costs as well as vertical parking infrastructure costs.
-Currently, nearly 60% of the Mosaic Development is either under contract of sale to non-retail development.
+Currently, nearly 60% of the Mosaic Development is either under contract of sale to non-retail developers and Target Corporation or at lease with retailers that will be tenants in the retail component of the Mosaic Development.